-- Dr Wilkinson is an applied analyst.
+- Dr Mark Wilkinson is an applied analyst.
 His research interests lie in atmospheric fluid dynamics, the kinetic theory of particle systems, and the theory of liquid crystals.
 In particular, his current interests are focused on (i) the analysis of the semi-geostrophic equations (which are PDE used by the Met Office to help predict the weather), and (ii) the analysis of the Boltzmann equation for systems of non-spherical particles.

-Contact for Computation and Simulation group: Associate Prof David Chappell.
+Contact for the Computational and Industrial Mathematics group: Associate Prof David Chappell.

-- Quantum computing research, undertaken by Dr Wilmott, is conducted in entanglement, quantum computing, quantum cryptography, and quantum error-correction – all of which drive new work in the area of quantum technologies.
+- Quantum computing research, undertaken by Dr Colin Wilmott, is conducted in entanglement, quantum computing, quantum cryptography, and quantum error-correction – all of which drive new work in the area of quantum technologies.
 Our investigations are based on innovative, award-winning research – an example of which relates to our novel approach to optimal quantum circuit construction for high performance, miniaturisation and scalability, and makes great use of mathematical aspects from combinatorics and number theory.